Last Update:2025/04/21

 3.1 Summary

-In SSO, to boost the security level, in addition to regular authentication using the TU ID and TU password, in certain cases it is necessary to implement the authentication process using a disposable password, referred to as an “one-time password authentication.”
-One-time password authentication, when connecting from an off-campus network, can be executed after implementing regular authentication using the TU ID and TU password.
+In SSO, to boost the security level, in addition to regular authentication using your Tohokudai ID and Tohokudai ID password, in certain cases it is necessary to implement the authentication process using a disposable password, referred to as a “one-time password authentication.”
+One-time password authentication, when connecting from an off-campus network, can be executed after implementing regular authentication using your Tohokudai ID and Tohokudai ID password.

 3.1 Preliminary preparation